What are the advantages of this degree for PAs?

 Is travel involved?

-During the 17-month program, students are required to travel to campus two separate weeks.
+Students are required to travel to campus for one week of training.
 During the on campus component, students will receive hands-on ultrasound and radiology training, participate in high yield medical seminars, present their research projects and more.

 What technology is required?